 Their daily routine includes a morning snack break, 30 minutes of uninterrupted free play, and a 90-minute nap time.
 In addition to their core curricular classes, they also take the following classes: Art, Computer, Spanish, Music, PE, and Library.

-St. Ambrose has one classes of full-day kindergarten, led by a full time teacher and a full time teacher assistant.
+St. Ambrose has two classes of full-day kindergarten, led by a full-time teacher and one teacher assistant shared by the two classes.
 Phonics is continued in kindergarten and students are introduced to double phonograms, learn to sound out words, read sight words, and write a complete sentence.
 Most students can read by the middle of kindergarten.
-Students receive a good understanding of numbers, and are introduced to addition and subtraction with the help of a Math series entitled “Everyday Mathematics”.
+Students receive a good understanding of numbers, and are introduced to addition and subtraction and many other concepts with the help of a Math series entitled “Everyday Mathematics”.
 This Math program has a very hands-on concept-oriented approach.
-The Reading program used is called “Super Kids”.
-Religion is taught daily and the children attend Mass every Wednesday and sit with an eighth grade student buddy.
+The Reading program used is called “Superkids”.
+Religion is taught daily and the children attend Mass every Wednesday.
 Social skills are enhanced, especially through sharing and cooperation.
-All children have an afternoon snack/rest break.
+All children have a snack/rest break.